nancygmz/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 ### description
 This project demonstrates how to build an ETL pipeline using Python, Pandas, and Python dictionary methods to extract and transform the data.
-Then you transform the data.
 Additionally create four CSV files and use the CSV file data to create an ERD and a table schema.
 Lastly, upload the CSV file data into a Postgres database and ensure the data imported correctly.